Dell Venue Pro: Wi-Fi bug

 The first batch of Dell Venue Pro phones to be manufactured suffered a bug which prevented them from logging onto secure Wi-Fi networks.
 Dell urged users with buggy phones to return them to the place of purchase and receive replacement handsets.
 In addition, even after the full launch of the Venue Pro, there have been reports of WiFi crashing the phone while downloading or using the data connection in some way.

 Third Party Involvement

 When entering a Venue Pro's IMEI number into an IMEI checking facility the manufacturer of the device is reported as Qisda Corporation, the parent company of BenQ.
 The involvement of a third party is also apparent in the 'EM' phone management app.

-End of manufacture

-On March 28, 2012, Dell posted that the Venue Pro and Venue are no longer for sale on Dell.com, the reason was stated that the devices had come to their end-of-life.
-However, Dell has since revived the Venue brand (including the 'Pro') suffix as a brand of tablets.